roabraham/steganography/README.md

 ## Usage

 Once the web application is installed on your web server, navigate to `index.php` and follow the instructions in your web browser.
-To use the application on large files (at least 10 MB but it actually depends on the performance of your system) you may have to adjust the limitations defined in `include/convert.php` file and in your `php.ini` file.

 ## Embedding PHP steganography class in a different web application